On this page:

-The GMH Electronics site, formerly known as the Halifax Road site, is located in Roxboro, North Carolina.
-The sources of contamination associated with the site likely originated from at least three areas, including the former electronics operations area at the GMH property, a former gasoline station on the GMH property, and a former gasoline station across the intersection.
-The site includes a contaminated groundwater plume that extends beyond these two properties.
-Residential properties are located on the northeast and southwest corners of the intersection, as well as on all sides of the site.
-EPA placed the site on the Superfund program’s National Priorities List (NPL) in 2009 because of contaminated groundwater resulting from facility operations.
-EPA, the North Carolina Department of Environment and Natural Resources (NCDENR), and the U.S. Geological Survey (the USGS) have investigated site conditions and taken steps to clean up the site in order to protect people and the environment from contamination.
-By conducting groundwater studies and preparing a cleanup plan for the site, EPA, NCDENR and the USGS continue to protect people and the environment from site contamination.
+The U.S. Environmental Protection Agency placed the Site on the Superfund program’s National Priorities List (NPL) in 2009 because of contaminated groundwater resulting from facility operations.
+The EPA, the North Carolina Department of Environmental Quality (NCDEQ), and the U.S. Geological Survey (the USGS) have investigated Site conditions and taken steps to clean up the Site in order to protect people and the environment from contamination.
+By conducting groundwater studies and preparing a cleanup plan for the Site, EPA, NCDEQ and the USGS continue to protect people and the environment from Site contamination.

-What Is Being Done to Clean Up the Site?
+What Has Been Done to Clean Up the Site?

-In 2007, EPA began immediate distribution of bottled water to 17 residences.
+EPA began immediate distribution of bottled water to 17 residences.
 EPA also installed filter systems at five homes with high levels of contamination in drinking water.
-NCDENR installed filter systems at two additional homes.
+NCDEQ installed filter systems at two additional homes.

-In 2010, EPA and Person County completed construction of the water line, connecting 42 homes to the public water supply.
-Upon completion, EPA removed the site’s water filtration systems and terminated bottled water service to local homes and businesses.
+EPA and Person County completed construction of the water line, connecting 42 homes to the public water supply.
+Upon completion, EPA removed the Site’s water filtration systems and terminated bottled water service to local homes and businesses.
 Person County has overseen the abandonment of private wells and several contaminated wells near the Site area.